 NS445: Sailmaking Technology - A hands-on lab course which will build on modern and traditional sailmaking skills and concepts introduced in Modern Sail Vessel Technology.
 Students will inspect and repair sails from MMA vessels, design/construct a traditional sail and design/construct a modern sail utilizing CAD technology.
-Students will be held to high standards resulting in professional quality sails for usage in MMA's sailing programs: Prerequisite: Ns-343,Modern Sail Vessel Technology.
+Students will be held to high standards resulting in professional quality sails for usage in MMA's sailing programs: Prerequisite: Ns-343, Modern Sail Vessel Technology.
 Lab 6, Cr.
 3.

-NS461 : Casualty Analysis - Applications of navigation rules with emphasis on the analysis of selected cases and court interpretations.
+- NS461 : Casualty Analysis Applications of navigation rules with emphasis on the analysis of selected cases and court interpretations.
 Emphasis on the safety implications of marine casualties as well as casualty management as it relates to applicable federal rules and regulations.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Prerequisite: NS262.
 Rec.
 3, Cr.
-3.

-NS471 : Tug And Barge Operations - Basic theory and practice on towing barges with a tug.
-Includes types of tugs and their functions, stability and design, towing theory, preparations for tows, interface with regulatory agencies, documentation and safety, and practical towing exercises.
-Prerequisites: NS271, NS272, and NS345.
+3. - NS471: Tug And Barge Operations Basic theory of various modes of towing operations, including; design of coastal, offshore and inland towing vessels, barges and equipment.
+Preparations for different modes of towing, regulatory requirements, documentation and the industry's use of safety management systems.
+Practical application of towing theory, vessels operations and safety are covered during the lab sessions utilizing MMA's tug and barge.
+Transitioning between modes of towing and towing operations for the practical assessments of the TOAR (Towing Operator's Assessment Record) are covered during class and labs.
+Prerequisites: NS241, NS262, NS271, NS272, NS342.
 Rec.
 1, Lab.
 6, Cr.
-3.

-NS491 : Advanced Navigation - This course will integrate the components of terrestrial navigation and celestial navigation.
+3. - NS491 : Advanced Navigation This course will integrate the components of terrestrial navigation and celestial navigation.
 Emphasis will be placed on the duties of the second mate.
 Preparatory instruction for U.S. Coast Guard licensing examinations will additionally take place in this course.
 Prerequisites: NS282 and NS381.
 Rec.
 4, Cr.
-3.

-NS493 : Electronic Navigation II - Provides instruction including practical simulation based training in integrated navigation systems, concentrating on Electronic Chart Display and

-Information Systems (ECDIS).
+3. - NS493: Electronic Navigation II Provides instruction including practical simulation based training in integrated navigation systems, concentrating on Electronic Chart Display and Information Systems (ECDIS).
 Topics include: the use of ECDIS in navigation, voyage planning and voyage monitoring; precautions to observe when using ECDIS; ECDIS sensor input, including AIS, GPS, gyro-compass, fathometer and speed log; use of ECDIS with alternative positioning sources.
 Prerequisites: NS292, NS493 and NS381.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Rec.
 2, Lab 2, Cr.
-3.

-NS496 : Topics in Marine Transportation - A course allowing students to pursue advanced topics in Marine Transportation not offered in the curriculum.
+3. - NS496: Topics in Marine Transportation A course allowing students to pursue advanced topics in Marine Transportation not offered in the curriculum.
 Topics of study will depend on the interests of the student and supervising faculty member(s).
 Approval by department chair is required.
 Cr.
-1-3.

-NS497: Watchkeeping Limited Tonnage - This course makes extensive use of the simulator to prepare the student to stand a safe navigational watch, performing the required collision avoidance, navigation, communications, and vessel management functions.
-During the course students are trained and certified in the use of ARPA.
+1-3. - NS497: Watchkeeping Limited Tonnage This course makes extensive use of a bridge simulator to prepare students to stand a safe navigational watch, performing collision avoidance, navigation, communication, passage planning, and other vessel management functions.
+Much of this course is organized around BRM and ARPA training and certification.
 This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
 The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Prerequisites: CR313, NS262, NS271, NS272, NS292 and NS293.
 Rec.
 2, Lab.
 2, Cr.
 3.